faridmmz/Stuff-Happens-Restaurant-Edition/README.md

 # 🎴 Stuff Happens – Memory Card Game

-A web-based memory and strategy game where players try to survive the wrath of bad luck cards!
+A web-based memory and strategy game where players try to find the best place of a bad luck situation in a stack of inconveniences disasters!
 Featuring both a guest demo mode and full game with progress tracking.

 ### 👤 Author
 **Farid Zandi**